any-docs/css/content/guides/anchor_positioning/try_options_hiding/index.md

 ## Conditionally hiding anchor-positioned elements

 In some situations, you might want to hide an anchor-positioned element.
 For example, if the anchor element is clipped because it's too close to the edge of the viewport, you might want to just hide its associated element altogether.
-The {{cssxref("position-visibility")}} property allows you to specify conditions under which positioned elements are hidden.
+The `position-visibility` property allows you to specify conditions under which positioned elements are hidden.

 By default, the positioned element is `always` displayed.
 The `no-overflow` value will **strongly hide** the positioned element if it starts to overflow its containing element or the viewport.

 The `anchors-visible` value, on the other hand, strongly hides the positioned element if its associated anchor(s) are _completely_ hidden, either by overflowing its containing element (or the viewport) or being covered by other elements.
 The positioned element will be visible if any part of the anchor(s) is still visible.

-A strongly hidden element acts as though it and its descendant elements have a {{cssxref("visibility")}} value of `hidden` set, regardless of what their actual `visibility` value is.
+A strongly hidden element acts as though it and its descendant elements have a `visibility` value of `hidden` set, regardless of what their actual `visibility` value is.

 Let's see this property in action.